 These are some pictures from a hike through beautiful Placerita Canyon a few weeks ago.
 It was a warm day but down in the canyon it was cool and damp.
 The place feels so alive and magical.
 I love the smell of the air, the birds, all kinds of plants and trees… I live in a desert so it’s fascinating to see this much lush greenery!

-The Mystic Dreamer Tarot by Barbara Moore is a popular deck.
-The companion book is very detailed and thoroughly discusses each card, making it great for beginners.
+The Mystic Dreamer Tarot is a popular deck.
+The companion book written by Barbara Moore is very detailed and thoroughly discusses each card, making it great for beginners.
 The symbolism follows the Rider-Waite style.
 The court cards are Page, Knight, Queen, King.
 The deck itself is very feminine, featuring young and good-looking characters.
 At first I felt this was better suited for a teenager but the more I handled the cards and read with them, the more I began to love them.
 If I had to use one word to describe this deck I would use Lush.
 Every card has so much detail and activity going on!
 I’m not a fan of the borders but I can live with that.
 Overall I do recommend this deck.
 I recommend any of Barbara Moore’s books and decks.

 I decided to share pictures of my altar because of this post by The Pink Pagan.
 Most of you probably look at this and think, what the heck, that’s not an altar!
 Compared to a Wiccan altar mine is very UN-conventional.
 All the spiritual work I do is with Tarot and Crystals so that’s what takes up my altar space.
 Although I really do need a table soon!
 To me, an altar has no definitive setup.
 An altar can be any little space where you place objects that are special to you.
 It can be a place to relax, meditate, worship, and connect to your spirituality.
 And like The Pink Pagan said “…it should be sacred to you–not anyone else.“